IBPhilippov/basketball_results_prediction/README.md

 ## Tools

-1. Docker/Docker Compose for conteinerization and easy deployment.
+1. Docker/Docker Compose for containerization and easy deployment.
 2. Terraform for automated management of cloud infrastructure (IaC).
 3. [Mage.AI](https://www.mage.ai) as an orchestrator.
-4. MLflow for model tracking, experiements and model registry.
+4. MLflow for model tracking, experiments and model registry.
 5. Google Cloud Storage (GCS) as a storage, Google BigQuery as data source.
    Google Cloud Storage is a Google Cloud Platform (GCP) alternative for S3 storage from Amazon Web Services (AWS).
 7. Google Pub/Sub and Google Cloud Functions for deployment.